jussikinnula/my-first-demo/README.md

-##  A minimalistic Electron quickstart-app with TypeScripted Three.js for WebGL desktop application fun.
+## My First Demo by Spot

-Clone and start with `$ npm start`.
+Clone and start with `npm start` and open in browser [http://localhost:1234](http://localhost:1234).

+Further commands can be checked from `package.json`.